joebew42/gossiping-bus-drivers-kata/README.md

 # TODO

-- Drivers may not exchange the same gossip twice

 - Drivers will exchange the gossips they know only when they are at the same Stop.

 # Domain